liuyoshio/super-resolution/readme.md

 ## Datasets

-`datasets.py` take only the directory that contains high resolution image and  downgrade the image automatically to generate the pair dataset.
+`datasets.py` take only the directory that contains high resolution image and  downgrade the image automatically to generate the paired dataset.

 It also support passing the custom downgrading method through `downgrading_method`